astriaai/astria-docs/docs/0-changes.md

 * 2024-05-06 [Interior design](/docs/use-cases/room-redesign) - improved "Segment Room" (`segroom`) controlnet to handle empty rooms.
 * 2024-05-05 [Packs](/docs/api/pack/pack/) + [Likes](/docs/api/like/create/) API - Control prompts from within Astria and experiment faster.
 * 2024-04-20 [Interior design](/docs/use-cases/room-redesign) - Added "Segment Room" controlnet for Backend V1, and MLSD for SDXL to be used.
-* 2024-04-17 Showcase [virtual try-on](/docs/use-cases/virtual-try-on) - add reference clothes to a person in an image.
 * 2024-04-04 Added support for face-inpainting, hires-fix and tiled upscale for faceid on Backend V1.
 * 2024-04-04 Lightning schedulers for Backend V1 to support lightning models such as [RealVis XL Lightning](https://www.astria.ai/gallery/tunes/1194447/prompts)
 * 2024-04-04 V1: Lightning schedulers to support lightning models such as [RealVis XL Lightning](https://www.astria.ai/gallery/tunes/1194447/prompts)